mgsosna/mattsosna.com/_posts/r/2016-05-15-R-4-Functions.md

 If you've been following this series from the [first post]({{ site.baseurl }}/R-1-Intro), you might recall this soapbox speech I gave:
 > With programming, you get rid of the comfortable structure of a friendly interface with buttons in favor of freedom.
 Your analyses are now limited by your imagination and knowledge of the R language, not what someone else thought was relevant for you.

-I immediately followed that quote with three posts full of using R's built-in functions, which some developer at R "thought was relevant for you"... but it was all part of the grand plan!
+I immediately contradicted that quote with three posts full of using R's built-in functions, which some developer at R "thought was relevant for you"... but it was all part of the grand plan!
 Now that we're comfortable with some R fundamentals, let's start really carrying out the meaning behind that quote above.
 In this post, we'll "customize" our code by taking hold of the tools to write our own functions.
+We'll also get started with control flow (`if` and `else` statements) and logical operators (`&`, `|`, etc.).

 **This is the fourth in a series of posts on R. This post covers:**
 - Creating your own functions